 What is IVDD in Dogs?

 Spinal vertebrae are connected and protected by discs containing soft, jellylike centers.
-Intervertebral Disc Disease occurs when these once spongy, shock-absorbing discs dry out and harden, leading to bulging or rupture.
-You may have heard the condition referred to as:
+Intervertebral disc disease occurs when these once spongy, shock-absorbing discs dry out and harden, leading to bulging or rupture.
+You may have heard IVDD referred to as:

 - Bulging disc

 The result is pressure on the spinal cord, causing an array of symptoms ranging from mild pain to permanent paralysis.

 Although IVDD in dogs is generally a gradual degenerative disease that cannot be prevented, it often surfaces in a younger dog from an event resulting in sudden loss of mobility.
 Some things you can try at home to prevent a spinal injury in a predisposed breed are: